DavidSouther/software_craftsmanship/03_objects/01_calendar/01_python.md

 ### Calendar Weeks

 Now that we can print one day, let's do the `print_month` function which will print an entire month for us.
+Delete the `print_day` testing line, and then add & test this `print_month` function.

 ```py
 one_day = timedelta(1)